belzetrigger/esp-FritzKlingel/README.md

   * at least
     * set wifi data
     * add TR064 data

+* if running on another kind of battery adapt it
+  * if you use a TP4056 or similar take the under voltage protection into account
+  * VMIN: min value from the battery, do not go under 2.4V.
+ESP want work anymore, so 2.4 V is like dead
+  * VMAX: max voltage of the battery.

 ## Bugs and To-Do
 * clean up and documentation